sgsaenger/vipster/INSTALL.md

 cmake --build .
 ```

-The python-bindings and Qt-frontend can be enabled at once by specifying both `-D PYTHON=YES -D DESKTOP=YES`
+The python-bindings and Qt-frontend can be enabled at once by specifying both `-D PYTHON=YES -D DESKTOP=YES`.
+**NOTE**: For installing to your system or creating a package, create the .egg-info folder via `python setup.py egg_info`.

 ### Debugging